Hawxy/Discord.Addons.Hosting/README.md

 3. Create and start your application using a HostBuilder as shown above and in the examples linked below

+### Examples

+Fully working examples are available [here](https://github.com/Hawxy/Discord.Addons.Hosting/tree/master/Samples)

+If you want something more advanced, one of my bots CitizenEnforcer uses this extension.
+You can find it [here](https://github.com/Hawxy/CitizenEnforcer)

 ### Services

 This section assumes some prior knowledge of Dependency Injection within the .NET ecosystem.
 Take a read of [this](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) and [this](https://discord.foxbot.me/stable/guides/commands/dependency-injection.html) if you have no idea what any of this means.